 Students are often the first to know when one of their friends, roommates, or peers is significantly struggling.
 For this reason, UR students are likely to be the most helpful in getting another student connected to appropriate campus resources through the CARE network.
 Often, students see and hear what the student is really experiencing and are able to provide insight into how this student is doing in multiple areas of his or her life.

-- Missing multiple classes and assignments – Is the student choosing not to go to class even though there is a penalty for missing?
+- Missing multiple classes and assignments—Is the student choosing not to go to class even though there is a penalty for missing?
 Are they falling behind in multiple classes or in multiple assignments?
-Are they missing class because of other, less important, activities (i.e. sleeping, playing video games, watching TV, etc.)?
+Are they missing class because of other, less important, activities (e.g., sleeping, playing video games, watching TV, etc.)?

 While one of the concerns listed above, alone, may not trigger a CARE report, a combination of these concerns may be cause for concern.
 Any information you submit may initiate the process of identifying a student in distress, or may add to information we already have about a student of concern.

-Erin is available to provide presentations to your club or organization based on the club or organization’s needs and desire for more information.
-If you or your club or organization would like more information about working with students in distress, how/when to submit a CARE report, establishing healthy boundaries, or recognizing signs of concerning behavior please contact Erin to schedule an appointment.
+A CARE team member is available to provide presentations to your club or organization based on the club or organization’s needs and desire for more information.
+Contact a CARE team member if you or your club or organization would like more information about:

 - Working with distressed and distressing students